viktoria-krx/hodo_daq/README.md

 ### Run Control
 The run control is written in python.
-It can be started by running ./run_control.py Before anything else, the button "Start DAQ" must be pressed.
+It can be started by running ./run_control.py

+Before anything else, the button **Start DAQ** must be pressed.
 This initialises the connection to the VME crate and all the use VME modules (FPGAs, TDCs).
 The information on the current run number and some basic settings is saved in config/daq_config.conf
 The CUSP run number is read from the folder CUSP, which has to be mounted via the commands in the bash_scripts folder.

 #### Auto Run